RTX/Docker-Workshop/102 Dockerfile Lab/README.md

 ```
 * the -t tell docker how to name the container, you can use tags by spacify a name:tag. tags can be used to manage versions of a container.

+## Step 5
 ### Now lets run our container

-you can see we expose port 8080
-and we are using --link to link to our redis container
+you can see we expose port 8080 from the Host to port 8080 inside the container, and we are using "--link" to link to our redis container and allow the 2 container comunicate via names.

 ```{r, engine='bash', count_lines}
     $ docker run -d -p 8080:8080 --link redis nodeapp:latest
 ```
+## Step 6
 ### Last step

     Open your browser and browse to http://localhost:8080